PriyanshuRaj2077/snake-game-java/README.md

 This project implements a basic 20x20 grid where a snake moves continuously using coordinate-based logic (ArrayList and loops).

 🚧 **Status: Half Done (Work in Progress)**
-Currently, the snake moves automatically and the grid updates in real-time.
+Currently, the snake moves manually and the grid updates in real-time.

 ## Features Implemented